OSGeo/gdal/gdal/doc/source/development/rfc/rfc83_use_of_project_sponsorship.rst

 A typical share of time could be 75% for GDAL and 25% for the other projects.

-GDAL is a vast project.
+GDAL is a vast and complex project.
 It is not expected that each co-maintainer has expertise in all its aspects.
 Applicants will mention their domains of interest, which can evolve over time, and coordinate with other stakeholders in how tasks are assigned.

 Direction
 +++++++++